arla-sigl-2022/auth/README.md

 You should be all set:
 - When running `npm run build` inside your docker container, you are setting fetch to call the web API on `https://api.groupeXX.arla-sigl.fr`
 - When running `npm start` (or `npm run start`) from your terminal, you are setting fetch to call the web API on `http://localhost:3030`

+Just commit/push your changes and your version with login and secured API should be live, congrats!